World War 3 News: Putin Boasts Russia Military Superior To All ‘Potential Aggressors,’ Wants To ‘Take Nukes To A Higher Level’

-With various media outlets using predictions of psychics and aged Nostradamus writings, not to mention attempting to foretell the future with passages from the Christian bible, to warn that the end of the world is nigh or that World War 3 is upon us, it should be no surprise that Russian Federation president Vladimir Putin has decided that one more parting shot at contributing to worldwide tensions for the last days of 2016 and the beginning of the new year with a speech concerning Russian military superiority.
+With various media outlets using predictions of psychics and aged Nostradamus writings, not to mention attempting to foretell the future with passages from the Christian bible, to warn that the end of the world is nigh or that World War 3 is upon us, it should be no surprise that Russian Federation president Vladimir Putin has decided one more parting shot at contributing to worldwide tensions for the last days of 2016 and the beginning of the new year with a speech concerning Russian military superiority.
 But his was not a boast that checked off categories and such.
 No, Putin went with a general blanket superiority claim, stating that Russia was “stronger than any potential aggressor.”

 The Daily Star reported this week that Russia president Vladimir Putin said, while speaking to his top military officials at a Defense Ministry meeting in Moscow, that there was “still much work to be done” with regard to the modernization of Russia’s military that has become an ongoing process for at least a decade.
 Even so, “We can say with confidence that at present we are stronger than any potential aggressor.”